WestGrid/visualizeThis/menu/humanities.md

 The internal linking of biographical information is using the [Canadian Writing Research Collaboratory (CWRC) ontology](http://sparql.cwrc.ca/ontology/cwrc.html), with selective linking out to other ontology terms and linked data entities.
+The dataset makes extensive use of the Web Annotation Data model, the Simple Event Model, and the BIBFRAME ontology.

 ## How to read the data